 Academic advising is an integral part of the academic duties of the faculty member at DU.
-Each student at DU has an assigned "Academic Advisor".
-However, in case of students with disabilities, academic advising is perceived more as a social responsibility rather than a mere academic duty.
+Each student at DU has an assigned Academic Advisor.
+However, in case of students with disabilities, academic advising is perceived both as a social responsibility and academic duty.

-SWDSSU works closely with the designated Academic Advisors of students with disabilities.
+SWDU works closely with the designated Academic Advisors of students with disabilities.
 These students receive one-to-one personalized academic advising during registration, course of study, and exams period.
-All of the academic advising and support services are facilitated by the "Academic Support Team", which includes a faculty member from each college.
+All the academic advising and support services are facilitated by the Academic Support Team, which includes a faculty member from each college and Foundation Program.